 “It turns out that the majority (57%) of apartment renters are willing to pay at least $20 a month more if smart home technology is included, according to a survey of 1,000 U.S. adult apartment renters conducted by Entrata.
 Renters would rather pay a premium for smart home features than they would for a pool.”

 How Real Estate Sellers and Landlords Benefit Smart Home Automation Technology

 If you’re in the process of selling a property, saving $1,000 a year on electricity isn’t the half of it.
-According to Consumer Reports, your home value will increase by 5% after upgrading it with a complete smart home system.
-If your home sells for $300,000, that would be a $15,000 rise in value.
+According to data from Zillow, your home value can increase by .5% after upgrading it with a complete smart home system.

 However, the biggest financial benefit from investing in smart home automation probably comes to rental property investors.
 This is because smart home automation brings the rental property owner income or savings on three separate fronts:

 - Time saving: When you can adjust the thermostats on 10,000 properties at once with a touch of a button, or when you can lock and unlock doors remotely on properties throughout the world without leaving your couch, it’s easy to see how much time you can save in terms of you and your employees’ labor.
 This savings on labor gives you and your employees time to devote to other income-producing tasks.

 - Cost-saving: Tenants are the ones who benefit the most from savings on utilities relating to more efficient smart Thermostats and smart HVAC systems, but property owners will benefit too.
 For example, smart HVAC systems notify landlords as soon as something happens to their HVAC equipment, so a simple problem doesn’t turn into one that requires a complete replacement of expensive equipment.